 Eating fish raw has an abundant history, not only Japanese style but world wide.(5) Other types of meat also have long historical traditions as well.(6) Unfortunately in today’s world wide mass commercial production and distribution, raw foods can be unsafe.

-Meat and sea food needs to be raised naturally, not farmed, as well as prepared very carefully to be safe.(7) Times have changes so much when it comes to what is healthy and what is not healthy to eat.
+Meat and sea food need to be raised organically, not artificially farmed, as well as prepared hygienically to be safe.(7) Times have changes so much when it comes to what is healthy and what is not healthy to eat due to commercialization.
+So keep in mind.
 Enjoy, but beware.
 Consume with care.

 This universally adored combo of salmon and avocado is called palta and is available in Lima’s cevicherías.
 Photo from Saveur.com.